vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/12_ANNEXURE_VI_Survey.md

 Ques.
 No. Reply

-1. Siddhanta Panchangam.
+1. Siddhānta Panchangam.
 2. Vyaya.

 Ques.
 No. Reply